 The heading of this postcard states “Martin Luther King at Communist Training school.”
 ON BACK: “Lower left, arms folded, is Abner W. Berry of the Central Communist Party.
 To King’s right, Aubrey Williams, pres. of the communist front SCEF, and Myles Horton, dir.
 Highlander Folk School for communist training at Monteagle, Tenn.
 Picture taken by secret counteragent during Red Workshop in race agitation.“

-Many African-Americans say that it was seeing the photos of Emmett Till’s mutilated body in THIS ISSUE (Sept 15, 1955) of Jet Magazine that caused African-Americans to say “enough is enough” and spark the Civil Rights Movement.
+Many historians say that it was seeing the photos of Emmett Till’s mutilated body in THIS ISSUE (Sept 15, 1955) of Jet Magazine that sparked the Civil Rights Movement.
 In fact, Rosa Parks’ refusing to give her seat to a white man occurred 95 days after Till’s death.
 The other 5 Jet Magazines in this collection show cover stories relating to Till’s death: “Will Mississippi Whitewash the Emmett Till Slaying?, Emmett Till’s Ghost Haunts Natchez, Where is Third Man in Till Lynching?
 How the Emmett Till Case Changed 5 Lives, Emmett Till’s Mother Starts a New Life.”
 Continue reading

 I have never seen another Hazel Bryan Massery autograph.
 Massery was the infamous white teenager captured on the front page of newspapers around the world (click here to see original front page newspaper offered in this collection) on September 04, 1957 when she verbally assaulted Elizabeth Eckford, an African-American, who was trying to enter Central High School (an all-white school) in Little Rock, Arkansas.
 Continue reading